yukuku/kotlin-web-site/docs/topics/arrays.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="zip-array-kotlin"}

-To return a pair of lists from an array of pairs, use the [unzip()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/unzip.html) function.
+To return a pair of lists from an array of `Pair`, use the [unzip()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/unzip.html) function.

 ```Kotlin
 fun main() {